robianmcd/angular-lazy-for/README.md

 ```

 ## When to use `lazyFor`
-* When you know the size of the iterable and you only want to create DOM elements for visible items.
+* When you know the size of the iterable and you only want to create DOM elements for visible items
-* Fix performance issues with page load time.
+* Fix performance issues with page load time
-* Fix change detection performance issues.
+* Fix change detection performance issues

 ## When *not* to use `lazyFor`
 * Not meant to replace `ngFor` in all cases.
 Only use `lazyFor` if you have performance issues